 It began with a mountainous white woman named Brenda Medina.
 She weighed 15 stone, she had so many chins her face was pushed back at a permanent angle, she lived in a broken-down shack with a pack of young children round her ankles and she hated black people.
 But when she heard that Clarence Brandley was about to die for the killing at the high school, she went to a lawyer in Conroe and told him that her former boyfriend had confessed the killing to her on the day that it happened more than five years earlier.
 Her boyfriend was a young white man named James Dexter Robinson, who had once worked at the school.

 Events now began to race.
 Brandley’s lawyers brought in two investigators.
-One was a successful businessman named Jim McCloskey who had given up a life of comfort to become a priest and, in turn, become a private detective devoted to uncovering miscarriages of justice; the other was a Mexican-American named Richard Reyna, as tough as cowhide and as smart as a whip, who had been a deputy sheriff in Conroe until he rebelled against the corruption and went to work for himself.
+One was a successful businessman named Jim McCloskey who had given up a life of comfort to become a priest and, in turn, to work as a kind of private detective devoted to uncovering miscarriages of justice; the other was a Mexican-American named Richard Reyna, as tough as cowhide and as smart as a whip, who had been a deputy sheriff in Conroe until he rebelled against the corruption and went to work for himself.
 This unlikely pair set out to build on Brenda Medina’s revelation to finally uncover the truth about the death of Cheryl Fergeson.

 They persuaded James Dexter Robinson to take a lie-detector test.
 Every time he protested his innocence, the lie detector screamed its doubt.
 Finally, Robinson stumbled into silence, staring at the floor, shaking his head, until after four full minutes without speaking, he concluded: “I don’t know.
 I’m just not sure.
 I could have done it and forgot.
 I don’t remember.”

 They found the four white janitors who had been at the school on the day of the murder.
-One, a derelict alcoholic called John Sessum who alone lived in a grimey shack that stank of urine, wept with shame as he confessed to McCloskey and Reyna that he had seen the young girl being grabbed and done nothing to help her.
+One, a derelict alcoholic called John Sessum who lived alone in a grimy shack that stank of urine, wept with shame as he confessed to McCloskey and Reyna that he had seen the young girl being grabbed and done nothing to help her.
 It was James Dexter Robinson who had taken her, he said, together with another janitor named Gary Acreman.
 The two of them had dragged her into a restroom and then they had set about blaming Clarence Brandley.
 He had never told the truth, he said, because he had been threatened by the burly Texas Ranger.

-Another of the janitors, Henry “Icky” Peace – a Humpty Dumpty character standing 4′ 10″, weighing 12 stone and with a voice like a child – told how he, too, had been threatened by the Ranger and how he had heard a Conroe policeman declare that someone had to hang for the crime and “the nigger is elected”.
+Another of the janitors, Henry ‘Icky’ Peace – a Humpty Dumpty character standing 4′ 10″, weighing 12 stone and with a voice like a child – told how he, too, had been threatened by the Ranger and how he had heard a Conroe policeman declare that someone had to hang for the crime and ‘the nigger is elected’.
 Even now, he was too scared to tell McCloskey and Reyna everything he knew.
 Instead, they asked him questions and he agreed to paw the ground with his foot – once if they were right, twice if they were wrong, like Trigger the talking horse whom he had watched on television.

 Icky Peace’s fears turned out to be justified.
-When they found out he was starting to talk, the Conroe authorities threatened to sack him from his job at the school.
+When they found out that he was starting to talk, the Conroe authorities threatened to sack him from his job at the school.
 Brenda Medina was beaten up in her home.
 Drunken John Sessum was attacked near his shack.
 Richard Reyna was bombarded with threatening phone calls and had his car tyres slashed.
 Other witnesses were beaten, shot at, run off the road in their cars and sent threatening letters.
-But the avalanche could not be stopped.
+But the avalanche of truth could not be stopped.